 The Denver Actors Fund is a modest source of immediate, situational relief when members of the local theater community find themselves in medical need.
-To date, the Fund has allocated more than $119,000 to artists facing medical need.
-In addition to financial relief, a team of more than 60 Denver Actors Fund volunteers offers good neighborly assistance including meal prep and delivery, child care, transportation, errands, construction, pet-sitting and more.
+In addition to $277,000 in financial relief, a team of more than 60 Denver Actors Fund volunteers has offered good neighborly assistance to more than 100 beneficiaries including meal prep and delivery, child care, transportation, errands, construction, pet-sitting and more.
 For more information, visit our web site at DenverActorsFund.Org.

 HOW TO APPLY FOR AID:

 MORE WAYS TO HELP:

 DONATE BY MAIL:

 Send checks made out to the Denver Actors Fund to:

 “Miscast” is the Denver Actors Fund’s major annual fundraiser, produced by Robert Michael Sanders as his in-kind donation to the fund.
 “Miscast” is an opportunity for local performers to sing songs and act out scenes they would never … ever! … get cast to perform on any legit stage.
 Think gender-bending, race-bending and age-bending.
 Odd couples and mixed groups.
 Wrong is oh so right.
 “Miscast” has evolved over the years into one of the biggest nights of the year in the Colorado theatre community – and it is a really good show.
 “Miscast 2018” will be held Sept.
 17 at a new location: The Mizel Arts and Culture Center, 350 S. Dahlia St. in Denver.
 The event begins with drinks at 6 and program at 7.
 TICKET ON SALE NOW.
 All seats just $20.
 No fees if you purchase by phone at 303-316-6360.
 (Leave a message if unattended.) .